a-schaefers/grokEmacs/README.md

 ## Binds

+It's hard to accomodate everybody on such an opinionated subject.

-The project aims to keep opinionated (non-default) binds limited to grok.el for easy customization.
+So the project aims to keep opinionated (or commonly customized) binds limited to grok.el for easy customization.
 M-x `grok-show-binds` will show what those are.

 That said, binds are basically defaults, you get Emacs’ vanilla keybindings, which is already first-class, plus a couple helpers: